 Other information concerning prerequisites:

-• Grades of repeated courses are averaged;
+• Grades of repeated courses are averaged; not replaced.

-A. One letter of reference must be completed by a licensed pharmacist practicing or having practiced in the U.S.
+- licensed pharmacist practicing or having practiced in the U.S.

 We require that the reference fill out the letter of reference forms through PharmCAS.
 The person may submit an attached letter if he/she chooses.
-In addition, we recommend that students obtain “good” letters of reference.
+In addition, we recommend that students obtain "strong" letters of reference.
 Please refer to the following hints for obtaining such good letters: